36 Questions To Fall in Love went viral, but does it work?

 WILL MY ANSWERS BE SEEN BY MY PARTNER?

 No. You will not have access to one another’s answers unless you decide to share your passwords.
-This is discouraged, however, because it can diminish the effectiveness of the assessment.
+This is discouraged, however, because it can diminish the effectiveness of the relationship assessment scale.
 (It’s important that you answer the questions knowing that no one but you and the therapist will see them).

 DO ALL QUESTIONS HAVE TO BE ANSWERED?